Using dust to constrain dark matter models: Abstract

 \section{Abstract}

-In this paper, we use hydrodynamic zoom-in simulations of Milky Way-type haloes to explore using dust as an observational tracer to discriminate between cold and warm dark matter universes.
-Comparing a cold and 3.5keV warm dark matter particle model, we tune the efficiency of galaxy formation in our simulations using a variable supernova rate to create Milky Way systems with similar satellite galaxy populations while keeping all other simulation parameters the same.
-Cold dark matter, having more substructure, requires a higher supernova efficiency than warm dark matter to achieve the same satellite galaxy number.
+In this paper, we use hydrodynamic zoom-in simulations of Milky Way-type haloes to explore using dust as an observational tracer to discriminate between cold and warm dark matter (WDM) universes.
+Comparing a cold and 3.5 keV WDM particle model, we tune the efficiency of galaxy formation in our simulations using a variable supernova rate to create Milky Way systems with similar satellite galaxy populations while keeping all other simulation parameters the same.
+Cold dark matter (CDM), having more substructure, requires a higher supernova efficiency than WDM to achieve the same satellite galaxy number.
 These different supernova efficiencies create different dust distributions around their host galaxies, which we generate by post-processing the simulation output with the \powderday{} codebase.
-Analysing the resulting dust in each simulation, we find $\sim$4.5 times more dust in our cold dark matter Milky Way halos compared with warm dark matter.
-The distribution of dust out to R$_{200\text{c}}$ is then explored, revealing that the warm dark matter simulations are noticeably less concentrated than their cold dark matter counterparts, although differences in substructure complicate the comparison.
+Analysing the resulting dust in each simulation, we find $\sim$4.5 times more dust in our CDM Milky Way haloes compared with WDM.
+The distribution of dust out to $R_{200\text{c}}$ is then explored, revealing that the WDM simulations are noticeably less concentrated than their CDM counterparts, although differences in substructure complicate the comparison.
 Our results indicate that dust is a possible unique probe to test theories of dark matter.